-The Head, the Governing Bodies and the Local Authority will support the actions of staff in the use of physical intervention provided that they have been conducted in the context of this policy and the methods drawn from recognised training have been followed.
+The Head of School, the Governing Bodies and the Local Authority will support the actions of staff in the use of physical intervention provided that they have been conducted in the context of this policy and the methods drawn from recognised training have been followed.

-The management committee view the policy and are presented with data regarding numbers of incidents.
-The member of staff with overall responsibility for the monitoring and review of this policy is the Behaviour Lead.
-This policy is reviewed annually.
+The local governing body and Venn Trust Board view the policy and are presented with data regarding numbers of incidents.
+The member of staff with overall responsibility for the monitoring and review of this policy is Tom Havercroft.

+This policy will be reviewed annually.